-Bandits attack Kaduna community, kill 2, Kidnap 3
+Bandits attack Kaduna community, kill 2, kidnap 3

 By Ibrahim Hassan

-Kaduna – Police operatives in Kaduna State have chased a group of bandits who killed 2 locals and kidnapped 3 others in the Dogon Noma community of Kajuru Local Government Area of the state.
+Police operatives in Kaduna State, yesterday, chased a group of bandits who killed two locals and kidnapped three others in Dogon Noma community of Kajuru Local Government Area of the state.

-Spokesman of the Kaduna State Police Command, ASP Rilwan Hassan, said their operatives were doing their best to rescue the kidnapped victims unhurt.
+Spokesman for Kaduna State Police Command, ASP Rilwan Hassan , said their operatives were doing their best to rescue the kidnapped victims unhurt.

-Journalists were told that the bandits who attacked the community on Friday night also moved 6 motorcycles from the community to the forest
+Journalists were told that the bandits who attacked the community on Friday night also moved six motorcycles from the community to the forest.

 Disclaimer